 Let's be honest - surrogacy can feel very intimidating.
-As much as you may long to hold a baby, raise a child, and grow your family, sometimes the process is overwhelming.
-For LGBTQ+ dads-to-be, there are so many things to think about (like how to choose a surrogacy agency, egg donor, gestational carrier, fertility practice, and attorney), that it's sometimes hard to even know where to start.
+As much as you may long to grow your family, the process is often quite overwhelming.
+For LGBTQ+ dads-to-be, there's so much to think about (like how to choose a surrogacy agency, egg donor, gestational carrier, fertility practice, and attorney), that it's sometimes hard to even know where to start.

 In this article: